Myrlie Evers-Williams

 Myrlie Louise Evers-Williams (née Beasley; born March 17, 1933) is an American civil rights activist and journalist who worked for over three decades to seek justice for the 1963 murder of her husband Medgar Evers, another civil rights activist.
-She also served as chairwoman of the NAACP, and published several books on topics related to civil rights and her husband’s legacy.
+She also served as chairwoman of the NAACP, and has published several books on topics related to civil rights and her husband's legacy.
 On January 21, 2013, she delivered the invocation at the second inauguration of Barack Obama.

 Early life

-Evers-Williams was born Myrlie Louise Beasley on March 17, 1933, in her maternal grandmother’s home in Vicksburg, Mississippi.
+Evers-Williams was born Myrlie Louise Beasley on March 17, 1933, in her maternal grandmother's home in Vicksburg, Mississippi.
 She was the daughter of James Van Dyke Beasley, a delivery man, and Mildred Washington Beasley, who was 16 years old.
-Myrlie’s parents separated when she was just a year old; her mother left Vicksburg but decided that Myrlie was too young to travel with her.
+Myrlie's parents separated when she was just a year old; her mother left Vicksburg but decided that Myrlie was too young to travel with her.
 Since her maternal grandmother worked all day in service, with no time to raise a child, Myrlie was raised by her paternal grandmother, Annie McCain Beasley, and an aunt, Myrlie Beasley Polk.
 Both women were respected school teachers and they inspired her to follow in their footsteps.
 Myrlie attended the Magnolia school, took piano lessons, and performed songs, piano pieces or recited poetry at school, in church, and at local clubs.

 Myrlie graduated from Magnolia High School (Bowman High School) in 1950.
 During her years in high school, Myrlie was also a member of the Chansonettes, a girls’ vocal group from Mount Heroden Baptist Church in Vicksburg.
-In 1950, Myrlie enrolled at Alcorn A&M College, one of the few colleges in the state that accepted African American students, as an education major intending to minor in music.
+In 1950, Myrlie enrolled at Alcorn A&M College, one of the few colleges in the state that accepted African-American students, as an education major intending to minor in music.
 Myrlie is also a member of Delta Sigma Theta sorority.
 On her first day of school Myrlie met and fell in love with Medgar Evers, a World War II veteran eight years her senior.
 The meeting changed her college plans, and the couple later married on Christmas Eve of 1951.
-They later moved to Mound Bayou, and had three children, Darrell Kenyatta, Reena Denise, and James Van Dyke.
+They later moved to Mound Bayou, where they had their first child, Darrell Kenyatta, named for the imprisoned African leader, Jomo Kenyatta.
 In Mound Bayou, Myrlie worked as a secretary at the Magnolia Mutual Life Insurance Company.
+Domestic life was strained by her husband's formal application to law school as his parents were opposed, Myrlie was expecting her second child, the family was financially restricted and unprepared for the increasing public exposure on his stealthy voting rights activities in the Delta.
+Reena Denise was born on September 13, 1954, as Medgar was establishing the NAACP in the Delta.